aprilsourz/AF-fullstack-project-frontend2/README.md

 ## User Stories

-Given I am a user
+Given I am a user,
-When I first enter the page
+When I first enter the page,
 Then I should be able to create an account

 Given I am a user